peymanME/Tools/Java/SmartGWT/README.md

 # valuesManagerUtilClient

-you can find the key level and its value through of the code.
+You can find the key level and its value through of the code.
+## Example:
+	if printValue set to TRUE value it shows value of each key on your console.

  ```bash